 announcing the release of several “How To” videos.

-Nancy holds workshops for every level of needlepoint enthusiast — from the beginner to the advanced.
+Nancy holds instructional videos for every level of needlepoint enthusiast — from the beginner to the advanced.
 She teaches finishing techniques for personal pieces such as knife-edged pillows, boxed pillows, Christmas stockings, and Christmas ornaments that can save you hundreds of dollars in finishing future projects.
-In every workshop, Nancy teaches her time-tested techniques to help you finish your personal pieces and learn new methods to deepen your skills.
+In every instructional video, Nancy teaches her time-tested techniques to help you finish your personal pieces and learn new methods to deepen your skills.

 Our founder and owner, Nancy Lukoskie, began her apprenticeship 38 years ago learning finishing techniques for churches.
-These consultations and workshops are designed to help you begin, restore and learn how to finish your ecclesiastical pieces, and learn new methods to deepen your skills.
+These consultations and instructional videos are designed to help you begin, restore and learn how to finish your ecclesiastical pieces, and learn new methods to deepen your skills.

 Guidance & support for church needlepoint ministries